Ante Establishment

 “Don’t worry.”

 It was then a young woman in her twenties made her presence known.
-She was sporting a blue surgical mask which perfectly matched the colour of her hair, half of which had been shaved off to reveal a tattooed verse written in Arabic.
+She was sporting a blue surgical mask which perfectly matched the colour of her hair, half of which had been shaved off to reveal a tattooed verse in Arabic.
 Both earlobes could have been budgie swings and her t-shirt declared This Is What A Feminist Looks Like.

 Is Social Media Eavesdropping on Your Conversations? | News and ...